lwainright/upstreampstapp/README.md

 ## 🔒 Privacy & Security

 ### What We Never Collect
+- ❌ No GPS or device location — ever
+- ❌ No location tracking of any kind
 - ❌ No user accounts for regular users
-- ❌ No email addresses
+- ❌ No email addresses (regular users)
-- ❌ No phone numbers
-- ❌ No IP addresses
-- ❌ No location data
-- ❌ No conversation logs
+- ❌ No conversation logs accessible to supervisors
-- ❌ No usage analytics tied to individuals
+- ❌ No individual usage analytics

+### Notifications
+Notifications are used exclusively for Human PST responses and buddy check alerts.
+They are never used for location tracking, activity monitoring, or any purpose outside of peer support communication.

 ### What Stays on Device
 - ✅ AI chat history